 1. Cut It Out

 The moment you feel the presence of a negative thought in your mind – take action.
-Cut that thought out!
+Cut that idea out!
 Immediately.
-Refrain yourself from analysing, arguing with it.
+Refrain yourself from analyzing, arguing with it.
 Just cut its access to your vital energy.
-It will be gone at that instant.
+It will be gone in that instant.
 Cut it out and replace the negative thought with anything else.
-With some sort of a positive anchor.
+With some positive anchor.
 It might be a funny thing that happened to you years back, or a crazy anecdote your friend shared with you a couple of weeks back.